SmKou/creative-writing-browser-editor/README.md

 	  :: find all instances of "" in all, chapter, scene, or paragraph
 	- replace
 	  rpc "" "" <a|c|s|p> <loc:loc>
-	  :: replace first instance of "" with "" after selected, add location to change selected used for reference
+	  :: replace first instance of "" with "" after selected add location to change selected used for reference
 	- replace all
 	  ra "" "" <a|c|s|p> <loc:loc>
-	  :: replace all instances of "" with "" in all, chapter, scene, or paragraph, add location to change selected used for reference
+	  :: replace all instances of "" with "" in all, chapter, scene, or paragraph add location to change selected used for reference
+Note: only locations for destinations are needed if using the selected or current context

+Note: current context will always shift to destination of an action

 ### Features List